Cardiovascular Technologist Schools: FAQs and Answers

 What are the cardiovascular technology job prospects?

-As with many health care careers, the demand for qualified personnel is expected to be high as technology continues to change the field and more experienced staff reach retirement.
+As with many health care careers, the demand for qualified personnel is expected to be high.
+It is estimated that cardiovascular technology job availability will grow by 22 percent from 2014 to 2024.** More technologists will be needed since technology continues to change the field and more experienced staff reach retirement.
 Our aging population will also require increased health care.
 However, to stand out in the job market, technologists with multiple credentials certified to perform a wide variety of tasks are expected to benefit most.

 What prerequisites are required to become a cardiovascular technologist?